Stocks vs Bonds

 Why both can fall together

 Stocks and bonds are often treated as opposites, but they do not always move in opposite directions.
-Both can weaken together when inflation stays persistent, real yields rise, or policy tightening hits both valuation multiples and fixed-income pricing at the same time.
+Both can weaken together when inflation stays persistent, real yields rise, or policy tightening pressures both valuation multiples and fixed-income pricing at the same time.

 In those periods, the source of weakness differs even when the direction is the same.
 Bonds may be falling because yields are repricing upward, while stocks may be falling because discount rates rise and earnings expectations become less secure.